floor9design-ltd/json-api-formatter/docs/project/data_resources.md

     }
 ```

-These are all optional to allow dynamic construction of the object.
+These are optional to allow dynamic construction of the object.
 However, from the documentation:

 > A resource object MUST contain at least the following top-level members: